Dr. Philip Bochsler, Director

 Dr. Nicole Aulik, Interim Section Chief – Microbiology

-Nicole Aulik joined the WVDL staff in November of 2014 taking on the role of supervisor of Microbiology Lab.
-This past April, she assumed the title of interim Microbiology Section Chief and also holds a second appointment, serving as the supervisor of the Microbiology Lab.
-T with the Department of Pathobiological Sciences in the University of Wisconsin- Madison School of Veterinary Medicine.
+Nicole Aulik joined the WVDL staff in November of 2014 taking on the role of supervisor of the Microbiology Lab.
+This past April, she assumed the title of interim Microbiology Section Chief and also holds a second appointment with the Department of Pathobiological Sciences in the University of Wisconsin- Madison School of Veterinary Medicine.
 Dr. Aulik is a Wisconsin native who earned a BS in Medical Microbiology and Immunology and Molecular Biology (2005) and her PhD in Microbiology (2010) at the University of Wisconsin- Madison.
 She spent three years as a faculty member at Winona State University followed by a position as a Microbiology Manager for a pharmaceutical company.
 Dr. Aulik’s research focuses primarily on bovine respiratory disease and bovine Salmonellosis, with a focus on the interaction between the microorganism and the innate immune system.

 Dr. Keith Poulsen, Section Chief of Client Services